 I understand why some people don’t like shrimp.
 They say they got sick on it once, or it tastes too fishy, or it doesn’t have any taste at all.
 They are people who have never eaten shrimp that wasn’t at one time frozen.
 They are people who have never eaten shrimp that wasn’t cooked beyond recognition.
 They are people who believe, heaven forbid, that shrimp only come around an iced ring at their local grocery store–prefab, and surrounding a plastic dish of tasteless cocktail sauce.

 I feel sorry for these people.
 Their lives are not quite whole.
 Their connection to their god is missing a link.
 They have been relegated to a life in which shrimp come rock hard out of a bag, or in little rubbery tasteless pieces on a chef salad at Ruby Tuesday.
 They have never known the perfect–just out of a pot of boil, steaming on a plate, sprinkled with a dash of Old Bay on top and exploding with almost sexual sweetness in the end–shrimp.
+They will never get to experience the vibrant flavors that the Red Chili Garlic Shrimp starter at the restaurant that offers the best seafood in san francisco can provide.
+Or so my friend says.
+But my mouth is just watering at the thought of this, and I need to try it as soon as possible.
+How can people who don’t like shrimp live like this?
 A life without this kind of experience is akin to involuntary lifelong celibacy–naive, joyless, and unfulfilled.

 If you have been following my recent exploits, you know I am writing from Hilton Head Island, South Carolina.
 It’s a brief family get-away before my busy time of year (all ten months of it) begins again and the Boy starts school.
 It’s a birthday present to my wife and a chance to spend some time with my family without the day-to-day silliness that goes along with being a suburban warrior.
 That’s my older son on the left checking out the beach this morning.
-He’s almost five and will eat shrimp until he’s sick.
+We rented some bikes and had a lovely morning bike ride on a long trail leading to the beach, after a recomendation about best hilton head Bike Trail.
+We took a much-needed break when we reached the beach.
+My older son is almost five and will eat shrimp until he’s sick.
 It’s one of the reasons I believe he is actually my boy.

 People say it was around these parts fifty or so years ago that National Guardsman Richard Gay needed a way to feed dozens of his troops at once and created what’s known here as Lowcountry Boil (aka Frogmore Stew)–a simple combination of shrimp, potatoes, corn, and sausage boiled up and served on newspaper.
 It’s the same thing you’ll see around Louisiana with a crawfish boil or in other parts of the country that quickly cook up fresh seafood.
 That is a long way of saying, coastal Carolina is a bit of a mecca for people who love shrimp.
 I am one of those people.
 I will eat it prepared in just about any way–fried, baked, sautéed, broiled, or grilled–but I am partial to that from-the-hand-of-God boil that is so popular here.